 It was built between 1631 and 1648 by over 20 thousand workers, under the instruction of the Emperor Shah Jahan, for the tomb of his beloved wife, Mumtaz Mahal.
 Mumtaz Mahal and Shah Jahan were married for over 19 years and bore 13 children.
 History says that they had a deep and everlasting love, and were best friends.
 In fact, Mumtaz Mahal was one of his closest advisors in all of his royal affairs and even travelled with him to all of his military campaigns.
 When Mumtaz Mahal died in childbirth, Shah Jahan was completely devastated.
 The Taj Mahal was built in her honour.

 Whether it is a tour just for the day or it is part of your Golden Triangle tour.
-I thoroughly recommend having a guide with you, not only was our guide on hand to answer all of our questions, he took photos of us together so we did not have to pay a photographer and most importantly he knew his way around – which was especially important for helping to get us into the Taj Mahal within the first thirty people of the day.
+One of my top tips for the Taj Mahal is to have a guide with you, not only was our guide on hand to answer all of our questions, he took photos of us together so we did not have to pay a photographer and most importantly he knew his way around – which was especially important for helping to get us into the Taj Mahal within the first thirty people of the day.

 Which leads me to…